busterjs/buster-docs/overview.rst

 can create a configuration file with ``environment: "node"`` that will run all tests in your project.

-Use ``buster test`` in a terminal to initiate the test run.
+Use ``buster-test`` in a terminal to initiate the test run.
 Here's the test output for :ref:`posix-argv-parser`:

 .. image:: _static/node-testing/buster-test-node.png
-    :width: 633
+    :width: 700
-    :height: 382
+    :height: 355

 For more, see :ref:`node-testing`.